-Whether you are just entering the application process or have been faced with a denial, a Rutherfordton Social Security disability lawyer can help you:
+Whether you are just entering the application process or received a denial, a Social Security Disability lawyer from our firm in Rutherfordton can help you:

-- Help you fill out the application for benefits completely and accurately
+- Help you fill out the application for benefits so that the forms are accurate

 - Submit evidence to support your claim

 - Inform you of your options if your application is denied

 - Represent you at Social Security Disability hearings

 If you are considering filing for SSD benefits, you do not have to undertake this task alone.
 Our law firm helps people in need fight for the disability benefits they are entitled to collect.

 Not Sure if You Can Afford a Social Security Disability Lawyer?

 Many incoming clients are concerned about being able to afford attorney’s fees.
 However, you do not have to worry about paying anything upfront if you work with our law firm.